craftingcity/RollHighOrDie/Core RHoD/Equipment and Inventories/Equipment.md

 Creation:
 	- 1 Watch spent at 10+ Alchemy or Herbalism
 	- Tools with *CONTAIN*, *CHEMISTRY* - *CONTAIN* Tool is consumed
-	- 1x "Healing Substance" -> 1x Vial of Poison
+	- 1x "Chemicals" -> 1x Vial of Poison

 ### Fuels
 #### Oil